FREQUENTLY ASKED QUESTIONS

 Who is the Own Team Model suitable for?

-The Own Team Model solution is broadly suitable for all companies that have an existing development department, but are unable to expand due to high costs and difficulties finding qualified specialists.
-This Nearshoring Model is particularly suitable for startups and small-to-medium enterprises (SMEs), as opposed to larger enterprises issues with resources and importance of time to market are here often more pronounced.
-Since time is money we believe that finding the right outsourcing solution is exceptionally important.
+The Own Team Model solution is broadly suitable for all companies that have an existing development department but are unable to expand due to high costs and difficulties finding qualified specialists.
+This Nearshoring Model is particularly suitable for startups and small-to-medium enterprises (SMEs).
+As opposed to larger enterprises, issues with resources and importance of time to market are here often more critical.
+Since time is money, we believe that finding the right outsourcing solution is exceptionally important.